Solidsnakey/NCentralScreenConnectScripts/README.txt

 Note: The other script "(old)GenerateScreenConnectSessionGroups_FromReportManager.ps1" was the method used in the original version of the script.
 This method required you to create a SQL user on your report manager server that has db_datareader access to your ods_n_central_ds1 database, then put these details into the connectionstring at the top of the script.
 Thanks to Jon Czerwinski, this method has been deprecated in favour of calling the N-Central server directly via the web service.

+PLEASE NOTE: All scripts where created by jamesweakley and everything is his work.
+I have just modified to bring the code up-to-date with the latest versions.